SZU-MIN-Wu/dsp/lessons/command_line/command_line_lecture.md

 why.

 > Hint: we learned how to list all the files up above.
+>> type ls in the terminal and you will see the test_file.txt is created.

 The greater than says, "put that output into the following file instead."